Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Notation and Preliminaries

 Suppose that $H$ is a finite group such that $O^p(H)=H$, and such that for all simple modules $M$ over a field $k$, $H^1(H,M)=H^1(H,M^*)$.
 The \emph{pressure} of a module $V$ for $H$ is the quantity

-Results on pressure have occurred in the literature before, with the most general being in \cite{craven2015un2}.
+where $\delta$ is the Kronecker delta.
+Results on pressure have occurred in the literature before, with the most general so-far being \cite[Lemma 1.8]{craven2015un2}.
 Another generalization of this allows us to understand the situation of forcing a module from a collection $\mathcal M$ of simple modules to be a submodule of a given module $V$.
-If $\mc M$ is a collection of simple modules for a group $H$, with $\Ext^1(M,M')=0$ for all $M,M'\in\mc M$, and such that $\Ext^1(A,M)=\Ext^1(M,A)$ for all simple modules $A$ and $M$ with $M\in\mc M$, then the \emph{$\mc M$-pressure} of a module $V$ is the quantity
+If $\mathcal M$ is a collection of simple modules for a group $H$, with $\Ext^1(M,M')=0$ for all $M,M'\in\mathcal M$, and such that $\Ext^1(A,M)=\Ext^1(M,A)$ for all simple modules $A$ and $M$ with $M\in\mathcal M$, then the \emph{$\mathcal M$-pressure} of a module $V$ is the quantity

-The lemma from \cite{craven2015un2} directly generalizes to $\mc M$-pressure, with the exact same proof, and we give it now.
+The result \cite[Lemma 1.8]{craven2015un2} directly generalizes to $\mathcal M$-pressure, with the exact same proof, so we simply state the result.